kper220/molecular-dynamics/README.md

 - Leimkuhler and Matthews. *Molecular Dynamics with Deterministic and Stochastic Methods*.

 ### Supplementary resources
-The resources I mention in this subsection are not directly related to molecular dynamics: however, they are helpful in supplementing the mathematical background one should understand, when reading the textbook proper.

 - Legendre transformations
     - [Legendre transformation explained (with animation)](https://www.youtube.com/watch?v=vgLq90cOI_M)